I visited Bhutan in April 2017 and since then I have had this draft in here. But finally, I have completed this article.

 Bhutan, the little Himalayan paradise is being adored by many.
-Well, if you are an Indian then consider yourself lucky because getting into Bhutan is tough and for many other countries, it remains an impossible dream.
+Well, if you are an Indian, then consider yourself lucky because getting into Bhutan is tough and for many other countries, it remains an impossible dream.

 Documents for Travel Permit:

 All foreigners (except for citizens of Bangladesh, India, and the Maldives) must obtain a visa before visiting Bhutan.
 If approved, they are given a visa clearance letter and must present it at the port of entry.
 The visa is then stamped into their passport.
-Foreign tourists must use a licensed Bhutanese tour operator or one of their international partners to pre-arrange their visa and book their holiday.
+Foreign tourists must use a licensed Bhutanese tour operator or one of their international partners to pre-arrange their visas and book their holiday.
 A daily fee is also charged for every day of stay.
-For most foreign tourists, it amounts to $250 a day during tourist high season and $200 a day for low season.
+For most foreign tourists, it amounts to $250 a day during tourist high season and $200 a day for the low season.

 If you check the Indian embassy for Bhutan website it says Indians require below two documents: